civol/HDLRuby/README.md

   end
   ```

-Like any other Ruby method, methods defined in HDLRuby::High supports
+Like any other Ruby method, methods defined in HDLRuby::High support variadic
-variadic arguments, named arguments and block arguments.
+arguments, named arguments and block arguments.
+For example, the following
-For example, the following method can be used to connects a driver to multiple
+method can be used to connects a driver to multiple signals:
-signals:

 ```ruby
 def mconnect(driver, *signals)